 Sleeping in Addis Ababa Airport

+To help us keep this guide up-to-date, you can add or update information or write a review to submit airport tips and photos.
 For more airport information continue scrolling down to explore more in our Addis Ababa Airport Guide.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.